Dean151/ButtonKit/README.md

 }
 ```

-While the progress is loading, the button will animate, defaulting by replacing the label of the button with a `ProgressIndicator`.
+While the progress is loading, the button will animate, defaulting by replacing the label of the button with a `ProgressView`.
 All sort of styles are built-in:

 <table>